OriginalShrapnel/Shrapnel-Injector/README.md

 ## Contributing

-- We welcome contributions from the community.
+- I welcome contributions from the community.
 If you'd like to contribute to the project, please follow these guidelines:

 - Fork the repository.